 The group reformed for two Australian tours in the late 1980s, but tragically, Steve Gilpin sustained head injuries in a car accident near Byron Bay in November 1991, lapsing into a coma, and he died January 6, 1992.
 Gilpin and the band had been working on material for a comeback album.

-The current iteration of Mi-Sex was raised from the dead when they performed in aid of the Christchurch quake relief concert.
-Fronted by Don Martin, Murray Burns, Paul Dunningham and Colin Bayley, the replacement singer is Steve Balbi (“one of Australia’s finest songwriters, first with Noiseworks, then Electric Hippies”), lead guitarist Luke Cuerden (“of hard rock act Koritni”), and Kevin Stanton (“currently facing a very long recovery from major spinal surgery affecting the use of his left arm and hand… he will be with us on stage as that chemistry is built into the songs and bonds us all through an invisible thread.”)
+The current iteration of Mi-Sex performed in aid of the Christchurch quake relief concert in 2011.
+Fronted by Don Martin, Murray Burns, Paul Dunningham and Colin Bayley, the replacement singer is Steve Balbi (“one of Australia’s finest songwriters, first with Noiseworks, then Electric Hippies”).
+Lead guitarist was Luke Cuerden (“of hard rock act Koritni”), as Kevin Stanton was recovering from major spinal surgery affecting the use of his left arm and hand.
+The press release said that Stanton “will be with us on stage as that chemistry is built into the songs and bonds us all through an invisible thread.”

 Steve Gilpin - vocals

 Don Martin - bass, vocals

 Phil "Smarty" Smart - drums

 Paul Dunningham - drums